Luxembourg Garden in Spring 13 copyright French Moments

 Luxembourg Gardens in Spring © French Moments

-While having a stroll in the Jardin du Luxembourg, you’ll be amazed at the multitude of statues scattered in the park.
+While strolling in the Jardin du Luxembourg, you’ll be amazed at the multitude of statues scattered throughout the park.

-Ouf of the 106 statues in the garden, most of them date back to the reign of Louis-Philippe (19th C.) who wished to add to the romantic character of the site.
+Of the 106 statues in the garden, most date back to the reign of Louis-Philippe (19th C.), who wished to add to the romantic character of the site.

 The statues of the Queens of France

-King Louis Philippe (reign 1830-1848) launched the project in 1843 which gathered some of the greatest sculptors of the time.
+King Louis Philippe (reign 1830-1848) launched the project in 1843, gathering some of the greatest sculptors of the time.

 Jardin du Luxembourg © French Moments